5 AI Prompts for Your Daily Shutdown Ritual

 Prompt 3: The Stall Diagnosis

-Use this when the same task has appeared on your list for three or more days without moving.
+Use when: the same task has been on your list for three or more days without moving and your usual approach of “try harder tomorrow” has not worked.

 This task has been on my list for [X days] without progress: